jackquindlen/DataDrivenVerification/README.md

 Code for "Case Studies in Data-Driven Verification of Dynamical Systems" by Alexandar Kozarev, John Quindlen, Jonathan How, and Ufuk Topcu submitted to Hybrid Systems: Computation and Control 2016.

+The following examples are included in the folders:

-# Van der Pol Oscillator
+## Van der Pol Oscillator

-# Aircraft Reversionary Safety Controller
+## Aircraft Reversionary Safety Controller

-# Reinforcement Learning-based Controller
+## Reinforcement Learning-based Controller

-# Adaptive Controllers
+## Adaptive Controllers